 Supreme Court Strikes Down IEEPA Tariffs

 On February 20, 2026, the Supreme Court ruled 6-3 that the President does not have the authority to impose tariffs under the International Emergency Economic Powers Act (IEEPA).
-Parties who paid IEEPA tariffs now face the need to plan and act carefully to recover invalidated tariffs, but importers and others should be wary of premature celebration or over-optimistic planning for the future.
+Parties who paid IEEPA tariffs now face the need to plan and act carefully to recover invalidated tariffs.
+Importers and others should be wary of premature celebration and premature decisions about how to proceed.

 The Court’s decision fundamentally alters the playing field for importers, financing institutions, consumers, and U.S. international trade negotiators.
-However, this does not address the other existing “Trump tariffs” or guarantee that more tariffs will not be issued under a different authority.
-In fact, on the very same day as the Supreme Court ruling, President Trump declared he would issue a global 10% tariff under Section 122 of the Trade Act of 1974, which authorizes certain tariffs up to 15% for up to 150 days, after which Congress can approve an extension.
-The following day, the President increased this tariff to 15%.
+However, the Supreme Court’s ruling does not address the other existing “Trump tariffs” or guarantee that more tariffs will not be issued under a different authority.
+In fact, on the very same day as the Supreme Court ruling, President Trump declared he would issue a global 10% tariff (with some exceptions) under Section 122 of the Trade Act of 1974, which authorizes certain tariffs up to 15% for up to 150 days, after which Congress can approve an extension.
+The following day, the President increased this tariff to 15%, before ultimately settling on 10%.
 While various laws authorize the President to issue certain tariffs, the authorities they grant are more limited in scope or involve more process and protections than the broad tariff authority the President had claimed under IEEPA.

 Background on IEEPA Tariffs